 The Situationist is king of the hill

 The brand that pretty much all the international press and buyers could agree on as having the most global potential was The Situationist.
 Launched by the Georgian native Irakli Rusadze in 2016, when he was just seventeen years old, the autodidact designer has already become well known enough globally to have shown his work during Paris Fashion Week.
-But with his latest collection, he flipped the concept of “go big or go home” on its head, by doing both.
-Showing both in his home country and doing it at the monoethnic open-air memorial The Chronicle of Georgia (think Stonehenge with more sculptures).
+With his latest collection, he flipped the concept of “go big or go home” on its head, by doing both – He showed the collection in his home country at the monoethnic open-air memorial, The Chronicle of Georgia (think Stonehenge with more sculptures).

 Datuna turns to Dance

 Designer Datuna Sulikashvili has made a name for himself with his love of theatrical show settings and eveningwear.
-But this season he outdid himself.
+However, this season he outdid himself.
 He presented his glamorous collection down the aisle of the Georgian National Opera Theater.
-A show that was quite dramatic with its flowing gowns and impressive voluminous coats being worn by models holding oversized black blooms as they walked from the back of the theater all the way across center stage.
+The show was quite dramatic with its flowing gowns and impressive voluminous coats being worn by models holding oversized black blooms as they walked from the back of the theater all the way across center stage.

 Djaba Diassamidze’s Ode to Chanel

-Designer Djaba Diassamidze was inspired by, and dedicated his latest collection to, Karl Lagerfeld and Coco Chanel.
-It was an homage that was that much more poignant considering the recent passing of Lagerfeld in February of this year.
-And Diassamidze took a page out of Lagerfeld’s playbook by presenting his collection in an iconic setting, the Writer’s House of Georgia, one of Tbilisi’s most storied cultural venues.
+Designer Djaba Diassamidze was inspired by and dedicated his latest collection to, Karl Lagerfeld and Coco Chanel.
+It was a homage that was that much more poignant considering the recent passing of Lagerfeld in February of this year.
+And, Diassamidze took a page out of Lagerfeld’s playbook by presenting his collection in an iconic setting, the Writer’s House of Georgia, one of Tbilisi’s most storied cultural venues.

-There, in a salon-style setting reminiscent of the golden age of fashion shows, models walked from room to room holding number cards up so the guests would be able to more easily jot down the digits of the dresses or suits they wanted to buy.
-And there was much to choose from in the predominantly black and white coed collection.
-From the shimmering black short jacket and matching black velvet pencil skirt that opened the show through the gold, black and white harlequin dress and sharply tailored tuxedos to the large ballgowns that filled the doorways as they moved from room to room that closed out the presentation.
+There, in a salon-style setting reminiscent of the golden age of fashion shows, models walked from room to room holding up number cards so the guests would be able to more easily jot down the digits of the dresses or suits they wanted to buy.
+And, there was much to choose from in the predominantly black and white coed collection – from the shimmering black short jacket and matching black velvet pencil skirt that opened the show through to the gold, black and white harlequin dress and sharply tailored tuxedos to the large ballgowns that filled the doorways as they moved from room to room that closed out the presentation.
 This collection was a celebration of sartorial sophistication, a successful bet that allowed the brand to gather quite a considerable amount of views for its gallery on GPS Radar.